ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 1/output.md

 Answer:

-Please see page 5 for a bint.
+Please see page 5 for a hint.

 ## Problem 3

 Which of the following does a CPU consume? \{Natural language, C++, Assembly language, Machine \}?
 Answer:

-Please see page 5 for a bint.
+Please see page 5 for a hint.

 ## Problem 4